jakewc12/Reversi/ReversiGame/README.md

     Overview:

-This code is designed to allow the user to play a game of Reversi by interacting with the controller, which interacts with the model and view.
+This code is designed to allow the user to play a game of Reversi by interacting with the controller, which interacts with the model and textualview.
-Some high level assumptions that can be made are that the project is designed on a MVC standard and that the view cannot directly change the model.
+Some high level assumptions that can be made are that the project is designed on a MVC standard and that the textualview cannot directly change the model.
 Also, that only the controller is allowed to affect things in the model.
 Prerequisites for using this code would be understanding all of the player move options in the Reversi game.